-The institution of so many beneficial arrangements

-dictated by the soundest wisdom, and no sooner determined upon than vigorously carried into effect, cannot but excite surprise, when it is considered that they were almost exclusively designed and executed by a monarch in his nineteenth year, assisted principally by a minister who had not yet attained the age of thirty.
+The institution of so many beneficial arrangements dictated by the soundest wisdom, and no sooner determined upon than vigorously carried into effect, cannot but excite surprise, when it is considered that they were almost exclusively designed and executed by a monarch in his nineteenth year, assisted principally by a minister who had not yet attained the age of thirty.
 An inspection of the private life of Gustavus at this time is not less likely to elicit a feeling of admiration.
 The leisure which remained after the numerous public duties of the day had been fulfilled, was divided between devotion and the prosecution of studies, which were often continued to an hour when the greater part of his household had retired to rest.
 Gustavus, who no doubt saw that the short interval of rest afforded him must soon be interrupted by a demand for new and increased exertions, eagerly employed it in fitting himself for the task he expected shortly to be called upon to discharge.
-He industriously applied himself to such branches of mathematical science as were then known, and considered serviceable in the theory and practice of fortification; and, aided by his previous acquaintance with classical literature, perused with greater attention those authors who have most extensively treated of the military discipline and tactics of the ancients.
-The course of reading thus commenced in early life was never afterwards abandoned; and, in after time, amidst the midnight stillness of the Swedish camp, when pitched in the actual presence of the enemy, the lamp was frequently observed burning in the royal tent, while its occupant was still intent upon the pages of Polybius or Cæsar.
-The Commentaries of the latter, indeed, seem to have been constantly in his hands, and before his imagination; and there is no doubt, that many of the improvements which he introduced into his armies, and some of the most celebrated actions in his own life, were suggested by the example of that consummate master of the art of war.
-The leaguers of Wirben and Nurenberg in later times, for instance, were but imitations of the famous lines of Alesia and Dyrraehium; and the custom of supporting eavalry by small bodies of infantry inter-spersed among them, was evidently borrowed from the contrivance of Cæsar, which ensured his success at the battle of Pharsalia.
-Other resemblances will easily suggest themselves to the reader in the eourse of this history, in the fondness of Gustavus for the minute details of eastrametation, his rapid system of manœuvring, whenever circumstances enabled him to assume the offensive, and his care to fill up the vacant moments of his soldiers with such occupations as, during the intervals of service, were thought necessary to retain the Roman legionary in habits of obedience and order.
+He industriously applied himself to such branches of mathematical science as were then known, and considered serviceable in the theory and practice of fortification-and aided by his previous acquaintance with classical literature, perused with greater attention those authors who have most extensively treated of the military discipline and tactics of the ancients.
+The course of reading thus commenced in early life was never afterwards abandoned; and, in after time, amidst the midnight stillness of the Swedish camp, when pitched in the actual presence of the enemy , the lamp was frequently observed burning in the royal tent, while its occupant was still intent upon the pages of Polybius or Cæsar.
+The commentaries of the latter, indeed, seem to have been constantly in his hands, and before his imagination; and there is no doubt, that many of the improvements which he introduced into his armies, and some of the most celebrated actions in his own life, were suggested by the example of that consummate master of the art of war.
+The leaguers of Wirben and Nuremburg in later times, for instance, were but imitations of the famous lines of Alesia and Dyrrachium, and the custom of supporting cavalry by small bodies of infantry interspersed among them, was evidently borrowed from the contrivance of

-^{} In ipsis etiam castris et in hostium suorum quasi conspectu ah optimorum auctorum lectione non abstinuit.
-Extract from a Letter of John Skytte, quoted by Archenholze in his Mémoires de la Reine Christine.-The celebrated Treatise of Grotius, "De Jure Belli et Pacis," was the subject of his almost daily study, and of its author he used to speak in the highest terms of panegyric.
+^{}In ipsis etiam castris et in hostium suorum quasi conspectu ab optimorum auctorum lectione non abstinuit.
+Extract from a letter of John Skytte, quoted by Archenholz in his Mémoires de A Reine Christine.-The celebrated Treatise of Grotius, "De Jure Belli et Pacis," was the subject of his almost daily study, and of its author he used to speak in the highest terms of panegyric.